-List the State-specific criteria eligibility workers use to screen individuals to determine if it is appropriate to refer them to the State's SNAP E&T program.
+a) List the State-specific criteria eligibility workers use to screen individuals to determine if it is appropriate to refer them to the State's SNAP E&T program.
 (Note: This question is not asking about criteria that may be unique to each provider.)

-The State of Florida has identified that able-bodied adults without dependent children who are not subject to an exemption as detailed in Section VI. would benefit from participation in supervised job search/job search training, education, vocational training, or work experience.
-As there are no minimum requirements for participation in job search activities and work experience, state criteria for participation in E&T activities are limited to not meeting any specified exemption.
-Eligibility workers use a screening tool to determine if there are any barriers to employment, whether reimbursements are needed to participate in work activities, availability of reimbursements, whether a referral is appropriate based on the State criteria, and available openings in components.
-The state notes that ABAWDs will be exempt if they are unable to participate without reimbursement in excess of what is available or a community identifies a lack of availability of E&T components as identified in the SNAP E&T Component Availability Certification.
+The State of Florida has identified that ABAWDs and work registrants aged 18-59 who do not have children under age 18 in the home, who are not meeting an exemption as detailed in Section VI., would benefit from participation in supervised job search/job search training, education, vocational training, or work experience.
+As there are no minimum requirements for participation in job search activities and work experience, state criteria for participation in E&T activities is limited to not meeting any specified exemption.
+Eligibility staff screens the individual via the oral script, which determines if an individual meets an exemption, what work requirements apply, and if there is good cause for not participating.
+If it is determined that an ABAWD or work registrant aged 18-59 who do not have children under age 18 in the home, does not meet an exemption, they are mandatorily referred.
+The state notes that mandatory work registrants will be exempt if they are unable to participate without reimbursement in excess of what is available, or a community identifies a lack of availability of E&T components as identified in the SNAP E&T Component Availability Certification.

-Describe the process for screening during the certification and recertification process.
+b) Describe the process for screening during the certification and recertification process.
 Include the staff involved in the screening, how the staff conduct the screening, and when the screening occurs.

-During the application and recertification process, DCF staff is responsible for screening and identifying all individuals ages 16 - 59 who are subject to general, E&T, and ABAWD work rules screens.
-DCF staff screen to determine if any individuals meet the exemptions outlined in 7 CFR 273.7(b), then staff screen to determine if the individual is an ABAWD.
-Next, staff screen to determine if there are any barriers to employment, whether reimbursements are needed to participate in work activities, availability of reimbursements, whether a referral is appropriate based on the State criteria, and available openings in components.
+During the application and recertification process, DCF eligibility staff are responsible for screening and identifying all individuals ages 16 - 59 who are subject to general, E&T, and ABAWD work rules screens.
+DCF staff screen to determine if any individuals meet the exemptions outlined in 7 CFR 273.7(b), then staff screen to determine if the individual is a mandatory work registrant.
+Next, staff screen to determine if there are any barriers to employment, whether reimbursements are needed to participate in work activities, availability of reimbursements, whether a referral is appropriate based on the state criteria, and available openings in components.
 The screening occurs during the interview or contact with the household at application or recertification.

-(If applicable) Describe the process for screening upon receipt of a request for referral to E&T from an E&T provider (reverse referral).
+c) (If applicable) Describe the process for screening upon receipt of a request for referral to E&T from an E&T provider (reverse referral).
 Include the staff involved in the screening, how the staff conduct the screening, and when the screening occurs.

-How and when are participants informed about participant reimbursements?
+d) How and when are participants informed about participant reimbursements?
 In the case of mandatory participants, how and when does the State agency ensure individuals are exempted from mandatory E&T if the costs of participant reimbursements exceed any State agency cap or are not available?